oevkaya/GAIL-DS-project/README.md

 using programming languages such as SQL and
 Python to get insights from data.

+we have more papers on that to write down the Related Research section of our report / paper

 ----------------------------------------------------

 ## Our Experimental setting

 Main goal is to examine the performance of DA plugin with certain GPT 4 version such as 4o or 4o mini version regarding its price

+So far, we are doing experiments on the model = "gpt-4o" but there could be some alternative models on specific tasks to make a comparison such as gpt-4o-mini, o4-mini or evengpt-3.5-turbo
+This will depend on the pricing, the selected list of tasks to compare, not the whole set of questions

 ## Our Task types and related questions at different levels